Please click on the links below to view a specific story or simply scroll to enjoy reading them all.

 Meet Katie Grannan... daughter, friend, outdoor enthusiast, and lover of life.

-Katie Grannan was an energetic 10-year-old when a sports physical detected a rare autoimmune disease was destroying her kidneys.
+Katie Grannan was an energetic 10-year-old when a sports physical that detected a rare autoimmune disease was destroying her kidneys.
 By the time she was a senior at Northern Arizona University, she could barely leave her bed—no longer able to keep up her busy school schedule, work and exercise classes.
 In July 2014, doctors told her she would need dialysis or a kidney transplant to survive.
-Her parents were devastated to learn they weren’t a match for organ donation.
+Her parents were devastated to learn they weren’t matches for organ donation.
 Desperate to save her only child, Katie’s mom posted a plea on Facebook.
 She was surprised to receive several responses in a short time, including one from a former neighbor, Amy Sperry, who tested positive as a match and was ready to help save Katie’s life.
 Now 34, Katie is her energetic self, socializing with friends, encouraging them to join her cycling, hiking, running and paddle boarding.

 “Living with a kidney disease hasn’t been easy.
 I dealt with constant back pain and extreme fatigue.
 Thanks to Amy, Facebook and the transplant team at St. Joseph’s, I am back to living my life!”